f-elix/take-home/README.md

 ## Context

 Using the meta framework of your choice (NextJS, SvelteKit, etc), perform the following tasks.
-If you discover any anomalies, take note of them and let us know 😉
+If you discover any anomalies, take note of them and let us know 😉 Please note that you are encouraged to use AI productivity tools such as Cursor and GitHub Copilot.

 ## Task 1